 Independent living residences

 The objective of independent living communities is to enable seniors to continue to pursue active, social, healthy lifestyles for as long as possible.
 Emphasis on convenience – if you’re tired of cooking, cleaning, yard work, or house maintenance, independent living is right for you.
-Residents have choice and have complete control of their lives and possess the mobility and desire to take advantage of their retirement residence’s offerings.
+Residents enjoy freedom of choice and have complete control of their lives; they possess the mobility and desire to take advantage of their retirement residence’s offerings.
 Features common to independent living residences:

 - Private suites with access to shared social areas like dining rooms, learning/business centres, games and activity rooms, outdoor green spaces and patios.

 - Services that include weekly housekeeping, transportation to personal appointments and nutritious chef-curated meal programs – which may include flexible dining options.

 - Onsite physical and mental fitness classes like pole walking, yoga and cognitive enhancement programs to promote active aging.

 - Cultural and social programming, such as painting and writing workshops, and offsite excursions ranging from a night out at the symphony to a day trip to a tulip festival or art gallery.